corrosion-rs/corrosion/README.md

   the environment variable will only be set for direct builds of the target via cmake, and not for any build where cargo built the crate in question as a dependency for another target.
   The environment variables may contain generator expressions.
+- `corrosion_add_target_generated_headers(<target_name>)`: Use this for crates whose build scripts generate C/C++ headers to add the headers to the target's include paths.
+Currently cxx-build and cxx-qt-build support this.
+  The build script must output the generated headers to the path specified by the GENERATED_HEADER_DIR environment variable for this to work.
 - `corrosion_add_target_rustflags(<target_name> <rustflag> [... <rustflagN>])`: When building the target,
   the `RUSTFLAGS` environment variable will contain the flags added via this function.
 Please note that any dependencies (built by cargo) will also see these flags.
 In the future corrosion may offer a second function